 The group entry is the group ID or group name of the new group.
-Note that to change the group ownership of a file, you must be a member of the group to which you are changing the file.
+To change the group ownership of a file, you must be a member of the group to which you are changing the file.
 The file entry is a list of one or more files whose ownership you want to change.